trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

     hive.metastore.authentication.type=KERBEROS
     hive.metastore.thrift.impersonation.enabled=true
     hive.metastore.service.principal=hive/hive-metastore-host.example.com@EXAMPLE.COM
-    hive.metastore.client.principal=presto@EXAMPLE.COM
+    hive.metastore.client.principal=trino@EXAMPLE.COM
-    hive.metastore.client.keytab=/etc/presto/hive.keytab
+    hive.metastore.client.keytab=/etc/trino/hive.keytab

-When the authentication type for the Hive metastore Thrift service is ``KERBEROS``, Presto connects as the Kerberos principal specified by the property ``hive.metastore.client.principal``.
-Presto authenticates this principal using the keytab specified by the ``hive.metastore.client.keytab`` property, and verifies that the identity of the metastore matches ``hive.metastore.service.principal``.
+When the authentication type for the Hive metastore Thrift service is ``KERBEROS``, Trino connects as the Kerberos principal specified by the property ``hive.metastore.client.principal``.
+Trino authenticates this principal using the keytab specified by the ``hive.metastore.client.keytab`` property, and verifies that the identity of the metastore matches ``hive.metastore.service.principal``.

-Keytab files must be distributed to every node in the cluster that runs Presto.
+Keytab files must be distributed to every node in the cluster that runs Trino.

 :ref:`Additional Information About Keytab Files.<hive-security-additional-keytab>`

 HDFS Authentication
 -------------------

-In a Kerberized Hadoop cluster, Presto authenticates to HDFS using Kerberos.
+In a Kerberized Hadoop cluster, Trino authenticates to HDFS using Kerberos.
 Kerberos authentication for HDFS is configured in the connector's properties file using the following properties: